Conveyancing no sale no fee agreement

 This same concept applies to the conveyancing process.
 Many reputable conveyancing solicitors will offer a ‘no sale, no legal fee’ service.
 This is particularly useful in the current financial climate where house moves and moving chains fall through on a more regular basis.
-At a time when every penny counts, no-sale-no-fee conveyancing is of great help to avoid hefty financial outlay on sale that doesn’t come to fruition.
+At a time when every penny counts, no-sale-no-fee conveyancing is of great help to avoid hefty financial outlay on a transaction that doesn’t come to fruition.
 You may be asked to pay a small sum upfront to cover the risk of no-sale-no-fee.
-Some of our property lawyers that offer this service include RMNJ, Beaumont Legal and Matrix Legal.

 The Conditional Fee Agreement (CFA) came into play in 1995 following the end of the Government’s legal aid system particularly for Personal Injury cases.
 As a result, it is now at the solicitor’s discretion to decide whether or not they take your case on a no win-no fee basis.

 No win - no fee should not be confused with all-inclusive conveyancing packages.
 These tend to be a fixed sum that includes the legal fees, the expenses and dibursements.

 Online conveyancing services are the best way to secure a no move-no fee arrangement.
 Their services are available in much the same way as traditional ‘bricks and mortar’ solicitors, but can be significantly cheaper when combined with a no sale-no fee conveyancing guarantee.
 Online conveyancing correspondence is, unsurprisingly, conducted across the internet via email and often the solicitors' case management systems.